You can count on your breath

 A small change could help you in a moment of anxiety

-Anxiety affects the mind and the body
+How anxiety affects the mind and the body

 If you experience anxiety, do you notice unpleasant feelings in your body?
 When our minds start worrying it leads to the production of stress hormones which affect our bodies, leading to ‘fight, flight, freeze’ responses.

 If I had described my anxiety when it was at its worst, I would have thought of it as the flight response, needing to get away.
 But I only ever actually ran away once.
-Usually, I would in fact freeze, rather than try to escape.
-I would hold my body tight and practically stop breathing.
-I just did the absolute minimum; tiny, shallow breaths.

 Whether this was in a meeting or in the pub, most likely no one even noticed, they had no idea of the turmoil I was experiencing.
-This is probably the experience of many people with anxiety.
-Often on the outside everything looks fine.

 I didn’t realise it at the time, but restricting my breathing was probably the worst thing I could do.
 It seems obvious now, but when you’re in it you just can’t seem to think rationally at all.
 Instead of keeping me safe, it made me dizzy and spaced out which just increased my anxiety.